storj/storj/docs/design/storagenode-graceful-exit-overview.md

 For all of these steps we need to ensure that we have sufficient monitoring.

-When a Graceful Exit has been started, it must either run to completion, to release the escrow, or fail, without releasing the escrow.
-We'll call the failure scenario an ungraceful exit.
+When a Graceful Exit has been started, it must either succeed or fail.
+The escrow, held from storage node, will be released only on success.
+We will call the failure scenario an ungraceful exit.

 Ungraceful exit can happen when: